mhrimaz/AwesomeJavaFX/README.md

 - [NetBeansIDE-AfterburnerFX-Plugin](https://github.com/Naoghuman/NetBeansIDE-AfterburnerFX-Plugin) - The NetBeansIDE-AfterburnerFX-Plugin is a NetBeans IDE plugin which supports the file generation in convention with the library afterburner.fx in a JavaFX project.
 - [MigPane](http://miglayout.com) - MigLayout can produce flowing, grid based, absolute (with links), grouped and docking layouts.
 - [Orson Charts](https://github.com/jfree/orson-charts) - An interactive 3D chart library for JavaFX and Swing.
+- [PreferencesFX](https://github.com/dlemmermann/PreferencesFX) - A library to easily create a UI for application settings / preferences.
 - [Scenic View](http://fxexperience.com/scenic-view/) - Scenic View is a JavaFX application designed to make it simple to understand the current state of your application scenegraph, and to also easily manipulate properties of the scenegraph without having to keep editing your code.
 This lets you find bugs, and get things pixel perfect without having to do the compile-check-compile dance.
 - [SmartCSVFX](https://github.com/frosch95/SmartCSV.fx) - A simple JavaFX application to load, save and edit a CSV file and provide a JSON configuration for columns to check the values in the columns.
 - [SynchronizeFX](https://github.com/lestard/SynchronizeFX) - Remote Data-Binding between different JVMs, both on a local machine and over the network.